 From the band's formation in 1993, it took them three years to produce a single song called "Annie, would I lie to you?"
 The song was released as a single and was featured on an obscure genre compilation CD called Electronic Fields in 1996.
 Other than a few club DJs and genre afficionatos, nobody noticed.
 The band, however, was undeterred, and after another three years, released their first full-length album, Disconnect, with "Annie, would I lie to you?" as its centerpiece.
 With it came the current form of their name after they dropped the word "Forgiving" to become simply Iris.
 Released on the Different Drum record label, it was a smash hit -- as far as American synthpop goes.
 "Annie" became a heavily played dancefloor staple and remained so for a couple of years (after which it seemed everyone got sick of it due to overexposure).
 Three other songs on Disconnect were released as singles, "Saving time," "Lose in wanting" and "Danger is the shame," which pushed the album to its greatest success -- #8 on the Deutsch Alternative Chart in Germany.
 As a result of all this, the band went on a tour of the USA and Europe in 1999, which did pretty well.
 I saw them at the Limelight in New York City, and they seemed quite enthusiastic to have finally "made it," with Reagan bouncing around the stage as he sang, Matt bopping to the infectious beats even as he was creating them.
 It was a fun show to see, something you wouldn't normally expect at music that is largely aimed at goths.

 After the spotlight had faded a bit, Matt left the band, leaving only Reagan.
-He promptly brought in Andy Sega, whom anyone familiar with the demoscene would know as Necros, world-famous module tracker and maker of music discs.
+He promptly brought in Andrew Sega, whom anyone familiar with the demoscene would know as Necros, world-famous module tracker and maker of music discs.
+He's also a member of Stromkern, as part of their live line-up.
 After a further three years of no new material, Awakening, Iris's second LP, was released in 2002.
-Andy's production was immediately noticable and really tight; the sound was better than ever.
+Andy's production was immediately noticeable and really tight; the sound was better than ever.
 The album's lead single, "Unknown," was a minor success and got a bit of club play, but not much else.
 After its release, the band disappeared from the radar again, although Andy has kept busy with his side project, Alpha Conspiracy, and also as a remixer and a composer of video game music -- the best known of which is probably his work on Unreal and Unreal Tournament.

 In summary, Iris makes highly accessible synthpop, the kind of songs that could be played on the radio if only people were more interested in beeps and beats.
 When they inevitably pop up from the shadows with a new album or single, it's guaranteed to be worth a listen.
 Die-hard fans are plentiful among lovers of synthpop, despite having a few Iris songs hammered into their heads by overeager DJs, and if you're curious about the genre but don't know where to start, this band is a highly listenable place to begin.